The most popular design thinking strategy is BS

 The video then immediately transitions to interviews that the pair conducted with people talking about their experiences of being shamed for smoking.
 One person expresses how hard it is to get rid of the smell off of her body, another person talks about the judgment he feels, and another person says he was warned he wouldn’t be able to get a job.
 The core emotional need that the Juul founders were designing for was the shame that they themselves felt as smokers.
 They found other smokers who felt like them too, who wanted the physiological effects of smoking without the shame and harmful chemicals.

 Smoking is a global public health pandemic, causing more than 7 million deaths per year.
 And for two guys (literally guys) to believe that “innovation could address all the problems associated with smoking” means that they were so myopically focused on getting a product out for themselves and others like them that they never considered the unintended consequences, such as getting young people addicted to vaping.
-Eleven years after their d.school presentation, Bowen and Monseees launched their first Juul product in 2015 with a campaign featuring young models and celebrities partying.
+Eleven years after their thesis presentation, Bowen and Monseees launched their first Juul product in 2015 with a campaign featuring young models and celebrities partying.
 They bought ads on platforms and media channels targeted at youth.

 Going back to their original question of making a safer, more socially acceptable cigarette, they have definitely succeeded at answering it.
 But their HMW-like question hid another perspective, that making smoking more socially acceptable and a better experience would create new smokers.
 Their shallow HMW-like question kept them focused on making nicotine delivery, not the quitting process, better.

-I see HMW in less harmful but equally unproductive applications inside corporations.
+I see HMW in seemingly less harmful but equally unproductive applications inside corporations.
 In my consulting work and at conferences, I’ve witnessed designers throw around HMW as if it were glitter.
 Katy Mogal, UX research lead at Google, expresses frustration with this tactic, saying, “We need to end with insights and a point of view about what they imply for strategy and product decisions, not just findings followed by an open-ended prompt.”
 She even wonders if HMW is being used “as an escape hatch because maybe we don’t have the courage to express our opinion about what our insights imply for strategy and product, so we just end with ‘HMW solve this problem’!”

+Part of the issue is that as design professionalized over the last decade into UX design within tech companies and beyond, user insights representing the voice of the customer have not evolved to become a strategic input.
+Many companies outsource the user insights work to agencies (or what is internally referred to as “vendors”) because they either don’t have the resources to execute research or it’s seen as rote work.
+Product and engineering often treat UX insights as an activity to check off their list, not as a strategically foundational asset for the product roadmap.

+The reality is that while design purports to be human-centered, the most human part—user insight—is not highly valued.
+Design pioneers like Jesse James Garret are now being more vocal about their concern that the field of UX design has strayed far from its original goal of providing insights.
+Entrepreneur and interaction designer Lauren Serota speaks about this insight gap in design: “Designers are experts at using shortcuts and oversimplifications to quickly ground in a new subject matter but many don’t ever intend to put in the work beyond framing provocative statements and being the mighty bringers of insight.
+The HMW is an enabling tool for this.”

 Equally troubling is the use of HMW to pass the buck or shirk responsibility.
-In our work at Sudden Compass, we coach and train teams to integrate qualitative and quantitative data to truly understand customer needs.
+In our work at Sudden Compass, we coach and train teams to integrate thick data (qualitative) and big data (quantitative) to truly understand customer needs.
 We would never advise any team to use HMW when sitting down with an engineer or product manager, never encourage them to ask “How might we change this algorithm?” or “How might we align on a new product feature?”
 Engineers and product managers want to hear insights about users backed by evidence and recommended actions, not enter into brainstorming sessions ad nauseam.

 A CEO of an education startup, who preferred to remain anonymous, tells me that she’s seen HMW used in the human-centered design process, but applied too late to impact the company’s business strategy.
 “Asking HMW when the product is already defined can produce really cool experiments and ideas, but I don’t see it answering the most pressing business problems,” she says.

-Note: This article has been updated to correct where Juul founders Adam Bowen and James Monsees met and developed their thesis project.